Fish with Mango Salsa

 Instructions

 • Place fish in a medium glass dish.
-In a small bowl, combine yogurt, chili powder, garam masala, ginger, cayenne, garlic, and salt until well blended.
+In a small bowl, combine 1 cup plain, whole milk Greek yogurt, 1 teaspoon chili powder, 1 teaspoon garam masala, 1 teaspoon fresh ginger, 2 cloves garlic, ⅛ teaspoon cayenne pepper, and ½ teaspoon sea salt until well blended.

-• Cover fish fillets with yogurt marinade.
+• Cover 4 white fish fillets with yogurt marinade.
 Cover dish in plastic wrap, and allow to marinate in the refrigerator for about 2 hours.

 • Remove fish from marinade and shake off any excess.
 Place fish in skillet and cook for about 5 minutes on one side, then flip and cook for an additional 2-3 minutes or until fish is opaque and flakes easily.